Maybe you already have a good accountant.

 Few other accountants are familiar enough with these challenges to provide you with real guidance.

 Need proof?
-Call your current accountant and ask them about your "cost per impression" or how to calculate it.
+Call your current accountant and ask them about your "shop overhead rate" and how to build your pricing model with it.

-Below, we've included a few of the challenges that screen printing shop owners – just like you – told us they face.
+Below, we've included a few of the challenges that sign shop owners – just like you – told us they face.
 Have you ever had any thoughts or feelings like these?

 "I’d like to feel like I’m running the company, instead of it running me."